 To be honest, I don’t worry too much about four years of Trump administration.
 (And it’s not just because I’m non-American) This stems from me continuing to think of him as Businessman Trump and Showbiz Trump, rather than President Trump.
 To me, his bark has always felt to be (far) worse than his bite.
 Whatever he said and done appeared to be marketing-inspired gimmicks for seducing immediate attention.
 For the moment, it appears I am likely hopelessly deluded with my views, given the man commenced execution of Obamacare within hours of his inauguration.
 Despite the wistful longing of some political pundits, it very much looks like Mr. Trump is really going to fulfil every fearful promise he made to his supporters.

 Which would be things like that wall.
 Or at least a policy wall that bars certain people from American soil.

-On top of evicting them.
+On top of evicting these type of people.

 And the TPP.
 The one thing my country, Singapore, is most concerned with.

-The abysmal list goes on.
+The abysmal list goes on and on.
+And on.

 World “Leaders” React to Donald Trump